All About Ethereum dApps Migration. Where? Why? How?

 • Low transaction throughput

 Another important reason to consider migration is the fact that other networks provide unique features, greater possibilities, and freedom in development.
-For example, Echo offers a working Bitcoin sidechain and C++ smart contracts support, as well as EVM и web3 support.
+For example, Echo offers a working Bitcoin sidechain and C++ smart contract development services support, as well as EVM и web3 support.

 Where Should I Migrate my Ethereum dApp?